victoriac5469/about-me/README.md

 I am a sophomore from High School of Telecommunication Arts and Technology.

-My favorite subject is history and chemistry.
+My favorite subjects are history and chemistry.

 I like science!